jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_027
 ###########

-This rule checks for blank lines between process declarative lines and the **begin** keyword.
+This rule checks for blank lines above the **begin** keyword if a declarative item exists.

 Refer to `Configuring Blank Lines <configuring.html#configuring-blank-lines.html>`_ for options.